bmarini/realtime/README.md

 Example initializer:

-    # This ensures that in development mode, Hub won't get reloaded and lose it's
+    # This ensures that in development mode, Hub won't get reloaded and lose its
     # listeners
     require 'realtime/hub'